Hemagowdham/E-Commerce/README.md

-**spend-O-cart**, E-Commerce website - Full-stack Web application (MERN)
+**Spend-O-cart**, E-Commerce - Full-stack Web application (MERN)

-- Developed a E-Commerce website using React for user interface, node.js/express for request and response handling and MongoDB for database connection.
+- Developed a E-Commerce web application using React for user interface, node.js/express for request and response handling and MongoDB for database connection.

 - Used user interface templates, then translated these into functional components using React, JSX.